bioinformatics-polito/EGAsubmitter/README.md

 # Adding .BAM files
 If you want to upload .bam files as well, after you uploaded .fastq you need to launch again `$ ./getPaths.sh` and answer *yes* to the question.
 Samples_Informations_3cols.tsv files should slighty change, keeping now the "fileName.bam" and "filePath.bam" columns from .csv file.
-Now launch again `$ ./encrypt-upload.sh`, specifying a different project folder.
+Now launch again `$ source ./encrypt-upload.sh`, specifying a different project folder.
 Like for .fastq, .bam files will be encrypted and uploaded automatically :-)
-To upload encrypted files metadata, launch `$ ./BAMsubmission.sh`.
+To upload encrypted files metadata, launch `$ source ./BAMsubmission.sh`.
 When it ends, you should have both .fastq and .bam uploaded.

 # Validation:
 If the pre-submission part went right, you should go to https://ega-archive.org/submitter-portal/#/ to look at your submission: everything should be signed by a yellow D (DRAFT) in the Status tab.